Tuesday, 6 November 2012

-Before PR, I was (as journalist) on the other side of the fence where I got wined and dined.
+Before PR, I was (a journalist) on the other side of the fence where I got wined and dined.
 I was at the receiving end of what PR people planned and executed.
 These were mostly press conferences, one-on-one interviews and of course, press junkets.
 All journalists look forward to press junkets.
 It's when you get to go on a trip and be treated like royalty.
 Well, almost.
 But you get the idea.

 The trips are almost always sponsored by corporate clients of PR agencies.
-An exotic location is usually selected; the invited journalists brought there; and a dinner is then hosted - often by a senior person of the client company.
-Such press junkets are expensive and are only afforded by MNCs.
+An exotic location is usually selected; the invited journalists brought there; and a dinner is then hosted, often by a senior person of the client company.
+So you can imagine such press junkets to be expensive and only afforded by well-off MNCs with large Comms budgets.

 For me as a journalist, more than just a good makan time, I view such occasions as opportunities to gain access to the top people of a Fortune 500 company.
 The CEO of Microsoft or Oracle, the CTO of Cisco or Intel, etc... decision-makers we would otherwise have a hard time meeting (or get an opinion from) under normal circumstances.

-The management types would often take time out to share their vision with the media so fresh news of the company can get out.
+The Management types would often take time out to share their vision with the media so fresh news of the company can get out.
 But as such news are usually sugar-coated, I would try to get hold of a customer to talk to.
 But of course, the company or PR person will try to keep you from doing that.
 No one in their right mind would want a reporter to talk to a customer unsupervised.
 It would be like shooting yourself in the foot.
-But there are ways if a journalist is so inclined.
+But there are always ways if a journalist is so inclined.
 It could end up as a cat-and-mouse game.